 Pay for play is unequal.
 It’s unfair.
-And it’s hurting youth sport more than it’s helping.
+And it’s hurting youth sports more than it’s helping.

-It’s been a thing for at least 10 years.
+Pay to play in youth sports has been a thing for at least 10 years.
 It’s a bad thing.
 And it’s something you should be aware of no matter what sport your kids are playing.
-Listen to the show for details about what's wrong with pay to play and how we might fix it.
+Listen to the show for details about what's wrong with pay to play in youth sports and how we might fix it.

 What is Pay to Play in Youth Sports?